Qiskit/qiskit/README.md

 ## Authors (alphabetical)

 QISKit was originally authored by
-Luciano Bello, Jim Challenger, Andrew Cross, Ismael Faro, Jay Gambetta, Juan Gomez, Paco Martin, Ali Javadi-Abhari, Diego Moreda, Jesus Perez, Erick Winston and Chris Wood.
+Luciano Bello, Jim Challenger, Andrew Cross, Ismael Faro, Jay Gambetta, Juan Gomez, Ali Javadi-Abhari, Paco Martin, Diego Moreda, Jesus Perez, Erick Winston and Chris Wood.

-And continues to grow with the help and work of [many people](CONTRIBUTORS.md) who contributes to the project at different levels.
+And continues to grow with the help and work of [many people](CONTRIBUTORS.md) who contribute to the project at different levels.

 ## License